AaltoSciComp/scicomp-docs/tech/user-support-responses.rst

 - Make this decision explicit, not implicit.
 - An implicit decision here means it is made based on internal biases.
 - Better to discuss among the team to make sure it is consistent.
+- Document what you do know and learn while working, even if you don't have the full answer yet.

+  - Yes, this can be a rather hard thing to do: we don't want to give a partial or possibly wrong answer.
+  - On the other hand, being silent for days or weeks until you have the proper answer really doesn't help anyone.
+With the rate of research, they have probably even gone on to something else!
+  - Consider if you should keep the requestor in the loop (generally yes, probably good, but qualify if something is still in progress and may not work).
+  - This also helps any future staff who may pick up after you.
+So, even if you don't document to the requestor, document internally.

+- Try to avoid long silences before any replies, for example if you don't even know who can answer.
+This can be especially hard without a front desk or if you think "just a bit more and we'll know something".